Is Windows Defender Good Enough in 2024? Full Guide

 bitdefender.com

-Bitdefender is fast and lightweight, and it has a much better cloud-based scanning engine than Microsoft Defender.
-Its malware scanner caught all of my test malware during a full system scan, and it barely had any impact on my computer’s performance.
+Bitdefender is fast and lightweight, and it has a much better cloud-based scanning engine than Windows Defender.
+Its malware scanner caught all of my test malware during a full system scan, and, unlike Defender, it scored just as well when I tested it while offline.
+In addition, it barely had any impact on my computer’s performance.
 Even other top antiviruses like McAfee slowed down my system during scans.

 Bitdefender is also more hands-off than Defender.
 A lot of users don’t want to upgrade to a third-party antivirus because they think it will be more complicated than Windows Defender’s automatic security protections — but you don’t have to worry about this with Bitdefender.
 Its “Autopilot” feature automatically analyzes your files, your network, and your online activity to create a set of default protections that run seamlessly in the background.